UN-OCHA/common_design/components/cd-dropdown/README.md

 - `data-cd-replace=”ID”` will replace the element with the given ID with a toggler.
 The element (ex:  a link) serves as a fallback element for progressive enhancement when the cd-dropdown script cannot run.
+- `data-cd-insert-after` will insert the button after the toggable element.
+This can be used for "show more" type buttons.

 ## Caveats